Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Characterization of regular spatio-temporal patterns in Hopf- and Turing-unstable states

-Figure \ref{fig:simulation-results}\rm{A} shows the wavenumber $k_{max}$ (top row), and the spatial, $f_x$ (center row) and temporal frequencies, $f_t$ (bottom row) of the emerging patterns for different locations in state space and for increasing adaptation strength. $k_{max}$ values vary continuously across state space.
+Figure \crefformat{figure}{#2#1{(a)}#3}\cref{fig:simulation-results} shows the wavenumber $k_{max}$ (top row), the spatial frequency multiplied to the length of the ring, $L\cdot f_x$ (center row, effectively describing the number of bumps on the ring) and temporal frequency, $f_t$ (bottom row) of the emerging patterns for different locations in state space and for increasing adaptation strength. $k_{max}$ values vary continuously across state space.
 Values are larger than $0.44$ with highest values occurring in Turing-unstable states (see color bar).
-The spatial frequency, $f_x$, of the wave patterns change smoothly across state space for $b=0$ with the highest values occurring toward the center of the Hopf regime.
+The spatial frequency of the wave patterns change smoothly across state space for $b=0$ with the highest values occurring toward the center of the Hopf regime.
 Values decrease toward the borders.
-For $b=-0.5$ and $b=-1$, the distribution of $f_x$ becomes less smooth with non-equidistant, irregular patterns ($r>10^{-2}$) emerging toward the borders of the Hopf regime, where the regimes of Turing instability, one stable fixed point, Hopf instability, and three fixed points with only one stable state meet (green areas inside instability regimes, Fig.\ \ref{fig:simulation-results}\rm{A}).
+For $b=-0.5$ and $b=-1$, the distribution of $L\cdot f_x$ becomes less smooth with non-equidistant, irregular patterns ($r>10^{-2}$) emerging toward the borders of the Hopf regime, where the regimes of Turing instability, one stable fixed point, Hopf instability, and three fixed points with only one stable state meet (green areas inside instability regimes, Fig.\ \crefformat{figure}{#2#1{(a)}#3}\cref{fig:simulation-results}).
 The numerical simulations also confirm that the activity traces for $b=0$ are stationary spatial waves, as $f_t$ is zero.
-For adaptation strong enough, waves start moving resulting in a finite value of $f_t$ which increases with the value of $|b|$ (see also Fig.\ \ref{fig:simulation-results}\rm{B}) confirming what is expected from the mathematical analysis.
+For adaptation strong enough, waves start moving resulting in a finite value of $f_t$ which increases with the value of $|b|$ (see also Fig.\ \crefformat{figure}{#2#1{(b)}#3}\cref{fig:simulation-results}) confirming what is expected from the mathematical analysis.
 For increasing $|b|$, the averages of the wavenumbers $k_{0}$, and $k_{max}$ increase in value, albeit the variance over state space is high. $f_x$ increases with $|b|$ consistent with the increase of the wavenumbers $k_0$ and $k_{max}$.
 Additionally, the average temporal frequency increases steeply, which is expected from the increasing imaginary parts at the zero crossings of the real parts of the eigenvalues as discussed in Section \ref{sec:state-spaces}.